 Safety Precautions to Take When Drying Wood in an Oven

-Using your normal kitchen oven for drying firewood needs proper care and attention.
+Using your normal kitchen oven for drying firewood needs proper care and attention – if you are not careful, wood can burn inside.

-A few other safety precautions you should keep in mind are:
+A few safety precautions you should keep in mind are:

 Above all, if you need to heat or dry a very large quantity of wood for firewood, carpentry tasks, or wood carving, seeking out the help of an industrial kiln is a better option.

-Few Other Methods to Dry Wood Cookies without Cracking
+Few Other Methods to Dry the Wood Cookies without Cracking

 If you need to successfully dry the wood discs and avoid the cracks from forming, you can use a salt paste or treat the wood cookie with a sealant and stabilizing solution.